About

 Where can you find out more about OPHI’s work?

-Research.
+- Research.
 Read more about OPHI’s research, which is categorised by two main themes: multidimensional measurement and the missing dimensions of poverty data.

 OPHI holds a seminar series, international workshops and organises special events with key figures.

 As well as ongoing collaborations with universities, research networks, development agencies, governments and international organisations, OPHI also works with these organisations on specific projects around the world.
-View our world map to learn more about where we work.